Monte dei Paschi capital wiped out in EU banking stress test | Business

 All of Monte dei Paschi's capital was wiped out in a European Union stress test of banks on Friday as the Italian lender headed for government-sponsored merger talks with domestic peer UniCredit, whose own score fell short of the sector's aggregate performance.
 The exercise by the European Banking Authority showed that EU banks took a 265 billion euro ($314.7 billion) hit in a test of their resilience to economic shocks, which still left them with two-thirds of their buffers intact.

-The EBA tested the resilience of 50 top lenders to economic shocks.
+The EBA tested the resilience of 50 top lenders to economic shocks, though there is no formal pass or fail mark.
 The banks account for 70% of EU banking assets.
 Under the harshest scenario spanning three years to 2023, which baked in a prolonged fallout from COVID, the aggregate core ratio of capital to risk-weighted assets fell by nearly 500 basis points, pushing the ratio down to 10.2% from 15%.

 ALSO READ